Multigrain Roti (Pillsbury) (1 Serving) and English Paneer Butter Masala (1 Serving (200g))

 Stay Hydrated

-Drink water before and during the meal to help with digestion and glucose management.
+Drink plenty of water before and during your meal.
+This can help with digestion and glucose regulation.

 Pre-Meal Exercise